-Administrative capability, as demostrated in the application, including personnel, up to 10 facilities and organization adequate to complete the proposed project and meet the administrative requirements of the grant.
-Applicant administrative performance for previous or open grants awarded by the Division or other divisions of the Department of State shall be considered.

-Financial resources adequate to meet grant match requirements and, as applicable, to carry project costs as necessary pending receipt of disbursements of grant funds. up to 10 points Availability of professional and technical services required to carry out the proposed project. up to 10 points

-Criteria 3: Public Benefit

-Compatibility with statewide historic preservation priorities established by the up to 10 Division in the solicitation notice.
+Administrative capability, as demonstrated in the application, including staffing, facilities and organization resources adequate to complete the proposed project and meet the administrative requirements of the grant.
+Applicant administrative experience with previous or open grants awarded by the Division, other divisions of the Department of State, and other granting entities. up to 10 points Financial resources adequate to meet grant match requirements and/or, as applicable, to carry project costs as necessary pending receipt of disbursements of grant funds or to cover project costs exceeding grant funds awarded. up to 10 points Consideration for and availability of professional and technical services required to carry out the proposed project, either within the Applicant Organization or as consultants/vendors. up to 10 points Criteria 3: Public Benefit Compatibility with statewide historic preservation priorities established by the Division in the solicitation notice.
 These priorities are subject to change depending on regional or statewide concerns (e.g., disasters such as fire, flooding or hurricane damage).
-Further information about these priorities is is specified by the Division in the yearly solicitation notice.

-Educational potential or demonstration of value for enhancing the public up to 10 awareness of Florida history, Florida historic sites and properties, the objectives of historic preservation, and the application of historic preservation.

-Anticipated economic benefits, including direct impact on the local economy and up to 10 the stimulation of additional private sector interest and investment in historic preservation projects.

-Public use or other public good resulting from the proposed project. up to 10 points
+Further information about these priorities is is specified by the Division in the yearly solicitation notice. up to 10 points Educational potential or demonstration of value for enhancing the public awareness of Florida history, Florida historic sites and properties, the objectives of historic preservation and the application of historic preservation. up to 10 points Anticipated economic benefits, including direct impact on the local economy and the stimulation of additional private sector interest and investment in historic preservation projects. up to 10 points Public use or other public good, including benefit to underrepresented communities, resulting from the proposed project. up to 10 points

 - 2. The total possible number of points the Review Panel can award to an application is 100.
 The panel's evaluation will be based on the information contained in the application, required attachments and support materials submitted with the application.
 The panel's individual scores will be averaged to determine a final score for each application. - 3.
 Applications must receive a minimum average score of 80 or higher to be recommended for funding.
-Applications receiving an average score of 80 or higher will be recommended to the Secretary of State for review and approval, and subsequent forwarding to the Florida Legislature for funding consideration.
+Applications receiving an average score of 80 or higher will be recommended to the Secretary of State for review and approval and subsequent forwarding to the Florida Legislature for funding consideration.